Docent TrainingWinter 2016

 What does a docent do?

 Docents at Tucson Botanical Gardens are a committed, vibrant group of interpreters that support guest learning and exploration at the Gardens.
-After completing a 30-hour training, docents lead tours, present educational outreach programs for adults and children, interpret areas of the Garden with Discovery Carts, assist with horticultural therapy programs, teach Gardens Signature Classes, participate in developing and refining new educational programs, assist with special events, and help visitors make lasting memories at the Gardens.
+After completing an in-depth training program, docents lead tours, present educational outreach programs for adults and children, interpret areas of the Garden with Discovery Carts, assist with horticultural therapy programs, teach Gardens Signature Classes, participate in developing and refining new educational programs, assist with special events, and help visitors make lasting memories at the Gardens.

 - Become volunteers of the Tucson Botanical Gardens

-- Commit to serve as a Docent for at least one year after training
+- Commit to serve as a Docent for at least two years after training

 - Contribute an average of 10 hours per month or more